What Is a Personal Loan? Features, Rates and How It Works

 Some lenders offer personal loans as fast as the same or next day, while others take a few days to approve your application and deliver funds.

-It could be possible to get a personal loan with bad credit, though you will pay a higher interest and you may need to apply with a cosigner if you don't meet the lender's minimum credit score requirements.
+Some lenders specialize in bad-credit personal loans.
+However, you’ll pay a higher APR, and you may need to apply with a cosigner if you don't meet the lender's minimum credit and income requirements.

 What happens if I miss a payment?